stoyanr/Evictor/README.md

 The library has the following features:

-* **Ease of use** - just use the default `ConcurrentHashMapWithTimedEviction` constructor if you don't care about the details.
++ **Ease of use** - just use the default `ConcurrentHashMapWithTimedEviction` constructor if you don't care about the details.
-* **Extreme composability** - if you do care about the details, you can supply your own `ConcurrentMap` implementation, choose among the 4 available `EvictionScheduler` implementations (or supply your own), and among the 2 available `EvictionQueue` implementations (or supply your own) to create a map which has an even higher performance or is tuned to your needs.
++ **Extreme composability** - if you do care about the details, you can supply your own `ConcurrentMap` implementation, choose among the 4 available `EvictionScheduler` implementations (or supply your own), and among the 2 available `EvictionQueue` implementations (or supply your own) to create a map which has an even higher performance or is tuned to your needs.
-* **Thread safety** - all classes are safe to use in a concurrent environment
++ **Thread safety** - all classes are safe to use in a concurrent environment
-* **High performance** - the library makes minimal use of locking and provides several optimized eviction strategies
++ **High performance** - higher performance than common alternatives such as [Goolge Guava](http://code.google.com/p/guava-libraries/) by minimal use of locking and optimized eviction implementations
-* **Detailed documentation** - there are very comprehensive Javadoc, class diagram, and README
++ **Detailed documentation** - there are very comprehensive Javadoc, class diagram, and README
-* **Clean code** - if you need to read the code, you are welcome, it does "read like a well-written prose"
++ **Clean code** - if you need to read the code, you are welcome, it does "read like a well-written prose"

 Basic Usage
 ===========